 - How to make the pasta dish.

-- In a very small pan, you put the olive oil and the garlic and the chilli pepper to heat.
+- In a very small pan, put the olive oil, garlic and the chilli pepper to heat.

 - When it is bubbling up nicely you add the chopped asparagus and you cook them together about 8 minutes, maybe more, maybe less.

-- You cook your pasta al dente and drain it and then QUICKLY.
+- You cook your pasta al dente and drain it quickly.
 (Hold back a cupful of the water.)